Fluorescein Angiography

 - Pupils dilated

-- IV line placed in arm
+- IV line placed in an arm vein

 During the Test

-- Fluorescein dye injected
+- Fluorescein dye injected through the IV

 - Rapid sequence of photos taken